Polymer/old-docs-site/app/3.0/start/quick-tour.md

 Try it out in **Plunker**:
 * Change the first and last names inside this.employees
-* Add another employee by inserting the following text into the array definition after Tony Morelli:<br/>
+* Add another employee by inserting the following object into the array definition:<br/>
   ```
-   ,
      {first: 'Shawna', last: 'Williams'}
   ```

-<p><a href="/2.0/docs/devguide/templates" class="blue-button">
+<p><a href="/3.0/docs/devguide/templates" class="blue-button">
 Learn more: Template repeater</a></p>

 ## Next steps

-Now that you understand these fundamental Polymer concepts, you can [build an app with App Toolbox](/2.0/start/toolbox/set-up) or see a [feature overview of the Polymer library](/2.0/docs/devguide/feature-overview).
+Now that you understand these fundamental Polymer concepts, you can [build an app with Polymer](/3.0/start/toolbox/set-up) or see a [feature overview of the Polymer library](/3.0/docs/devguide/feature-overview).